 Overview | acid reflux and the body

 Acid reflux, known medically as gastroesophageal reflux (GER), is common in the United States, and chronic acid reflux – or gastroesophageal reflux disease (GERD) – affects 20% of the nation’s population.
 Acid reflux occurs when the lower esophageal sphincter (LES) does not close properly and thus allows stomach acid to move back up into the esophagus, irritating its lining and causing discomfort.
 The telltale symptom of GERD is recurring heartburn, typically occurring more than twice a week to constitute gastroesophageal reflux disease and not just reflux.
 However, not every person affected by GERD experiences heartburn; they may also experience nausea, vomiting, dental erosion, and bad breath.
-Categorized as a digestive disease, GERD is often regulated foremost by changes in diet to include less acidic foods, eliminating such things as chocolate, citrus, garlic, and tomato products, among others.
+While Categorized as a digestive disease, GERD is often regulated foremost by changes in diet to include less acidic foods.
+Eliminating such things as chocolate, citrus, garlic, and tomato products, among others is recommended.

 However, other physiological factors can also induce symptoms of GER(D).
 Spinal health, for instance, affects every other facet of physical health.
 According to Nobel Prize winner Dr. Roger Sperry, “90% of the stimulation and nutrition to the brain is generated by the movement of the spine.”
 A misaligned spine can lead to serious pain in the neck and back, as well as inhibit organ function.
 This impaired organ function can then lead to acid reflux, among other plights.